How To Grow Sweet Pea Flowers From Seed

 Sowing Sweet Peas

-• Before sowing Sweet Pea seeds, it is essential you prepare your soil as Sweet Peas are heavy feeders.
-Digging in compost, rotten manure and organic fertizler will ensure your soil is rich in nutrients and keep your sweet peas happy, healthy and well fed!
-Sweet Peas also desired well draining soil.
+- Before sowing Sweet Pea seeds, it is essential you prepare your soil as Sweet Peas are heavy feeders.
+Digging in compost, rotten manure and organic fertiliser will ensure your soil is rich in nutrients and keep your sweet peas happy, healthy and well fed!
+Sweet Peas also need well draining soil.

-• After soaking the seeds can either be direct sown straight into the prepared garden beds, 25mm deep.
-Alternatively they can be started in the greenhouse in single cell deep root trainer pots.
+- The seeds can be direct sown straight into the prepared garden beds, 25mm deep, making sure they are protected from slugs, birds etc. I prefer to start mine in the greenhouse in single cell deep root trainer pots.
 Care must be taken when transferring seedlings as they can suffer from transplant shock.

-• When direct sowing the seeds, or transplanting your seedlings into the garden, plant them 20cm apart, a little room between plants will give airflow and help prevent powdery mildew.
-They are best planted in an open sunning areas with at least 6 hours sunlight, basically the flowers need plenty of sunshine but their roots to be kept cool.
+- When direct sowing the seeds, or then transplanting your seedlings into the garden, plant them 15cm apart, a little room between plants will give airflow and help prevent powdery mildew.
+They are best planted in open sunny areas with at least 6 hours sunlight, basically the flowers need plenty of sunshine but their roots to be kept cool.

 Growing Sweet Peas

-• Sweet Peas are an annual climbing plant that can grow up to 2 meters, they will need a trellis to climb up and you will need to tie young seedlings to the trellis as they grow.
+- Sweet Peas are an annual climbing vine that can grow up to 2 meters, they will need a strong trellis (pulled tight) to climb up and you will need to tie young seedlings to the trellis as they grow, they can grow very fast, so in peak growing times this will need to be done weekly.

-• Feeding your sweet pea plants weekly seaweed treatments will help keep the nutrients up to the heavy feeders.
+- Feed sweet pea plants fortnightly seaweed treatments this will help keep the nutrients up to the heavy feeders.

-• Sweet Peas require regular and deep watering.
+- Sweet Peas require regular and deep watering.
+I use drip irrigation at the base of the plants.

-• For longer stems, make sure you cut the side tendrils of regularly.
+- For longer stems, make sure you cut the side tendrils off regularly.

 Sweet Peas are a such an amazing beneficial flower, as they are in fact a type of legume and will add nitrogen to the soil.